 We were close to the park exit and our fuel was dangerously low, but when Jeff saw the sign for the Park Point Overlook, he pulled off.
 Park Point is the highest point in the park (at 8572 feet) and I could finally take pictures of everything: the mountains, cliffs, and valleys in-between.
 I was in my happy place.

 As we got closer to the park exit, we drove through the park campground, just to see what we were missing.
 We discovered stunning views and a handful of full hook-up sites available for use.
 Jeff looked at me from across the front seat.
 “You know, we could be staying here instead of the KOA.”
 I was realizing the same thing.
 But when he looked up the cost after we got “home,” we were only spending $20 more a night to have a pool, showers, and a dog park for our dogs, which made me feel a little better about our choice for parking the camper.

-We coasted into a gas station in Cortez before heading back to campground.
-When we finally returned, the entire family took the dogs to the dog park to let dogs run around for awhile and then Jeff and the kids got fifteen minutes in pool before closing time.
-We ended our nearly perfect day with a dinner of ribs that had been cooking all day in the Crock-pot, a campfire, showers, and finally bed.
+We coasted into a gas station in Cortez before heading back to the campground.
+When we finally returned, the entire family took the dogs to the dog park to let dogs run around for a while and then Jeff and the kids got fifteen minutes in the pool before closing time.
+We ended our nearly perfect day with a dinner of ribs that had been cooking all day in the Crock-pot, a campfire, showers, and finally, bed.

 In the end, Mesa Verde was everything I had dreamed about and more.
 Pictures don’t do the dwellings or the landscape justice.
 To know that the ancient peoples figured out how to engineer their lives in a way that respected and utilized the earth is both inspiring and frustrating, making me wonder how, in the 21st century with all of our modern advances, we could better take care of the home that God has given us.
 It was a national park stop that taught us a great deal about the history of our country long before European settlement and reminded us to take care of our planet.